Shopify/polaris/UNRELEASED.md

 ### Enhancements

 Updated `Textfield` with a `type` of `number` to not render a spinner if step is set to `0` ([#3477](https://github.com/Shopify/polaris-react/pull/3477))
+Updated `MediaCard` to accept ReactNode as title Updated `MediaCard` to make `primaryAction` optional

 ### Bug fixes